Srbijanka Turajlić: Biography

 Turajlić finished elementary and high school in Belgrade.
 As a high school senior, she was a member of the Yugoslav national team at the 6th International Mathematical Olympiad in 1964 in Moscow.
 She graduated from the Faculty of Electrical Engineering in Belgrade in 1969, received her master's degree in 1973, and received her doctorate in 1979.
 During her studies, she received student awards several times.
 She received a scholarship from the French government in Grenoble from 1974 to 1975.
-In 1982 she was elected Assistant Professor, as an Associate Professor in 1989.
+In 1982 she was elected assistant professor, as an associate professor in 1989.
 She served as a lecturer from 1984 to 1986 in Monterey, California.
 She retired from the University of Belgrade in 2011.

 In 2017, Turajlić signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.

 Turajlić was the subject of an award-winning documentary film directed by her daughter Mila Turajlić called The Other Side Of Everything.

-Turajlić suddenly died in Livorno on 25 September 2022, at the age of 76.
+Turajlić died suddenly in Livorno on 25 September 2022, at the age of 76.